apache/inlong-website/docs/development/extension_sort/extension_connector.md

 Additionally, Sort has added two extra interfaces, `InlongMetric` and `Metadata`, to support richer semantics.

 #### InlongMetric
-If a custom node needs to report Inlong metrics, it must implement the `org.apache.inlong.sort.protocol.InlongMetric` interface.<br>
+If a custom node needs to report Inlong metrics, it must implement the `org.apache.inlong.sort.protocol.InlongMetric` interface.
-When Sort parses the configuration, it adds the startup parameter `'inlong.metric.labels' = 'groupId={g}&streamId={s}&nodeId={n}'` to the table option, which is used to configure Inlong Audit.<br>
+When Sort parses the configuration, it adds the startup parameter `'inlong.metric.labels' = 'groupId={g}&streamId={s}&nodeId={n}'` to the table option, which is used to configure Inlong Audit.
 For details, see [How to Integrate Inlong Audit into Custom Connector](#jump1)

 #### Metadata